 Two years later Haney was already playing regularly at Double-A Elmira for an incredibly talented team that included infielders Davey Johnson and Curt Blefary, as well as pitchers Tom Phoebus, Darold Knowles, and Frank Bertaina.
 The pitching staff also included a couple of interesting left-handers: Pat Gillick and Steve Dalkowski.

 “I used to tell Pat later on when I’d run into him in Toronto or Philadelphia or wherever, that the best thing about his pitching was he’d walk a guy and pick him off first!
 He had a great move; plus the fact that Pat Gillick was one of the sharpest guys I think I ever met in baseball.
 He’s very intelligent.
 He would get on the bus and read The Sporting News from cover to cover and remember everything in it.”

 As for Dalkowski, “Steve was Steve.”
 The legendary fireballer hurt his arm late in spring training in 1963 while pitching against the Yankees in a game Haney recalled clearly.
-“He was going through the Yankees, who had Mantle and Maris and Elston Howard and Boyer and all those guys, and he was pitching great when all of a sudden he just threw one up on the screen; and the next pitch he threw up on the screen, and he walked off the mound holding his elbow.”
+“He was going through the Yankees, who had Mickey Mantle and Roger Maris and Elston Howard and Clete Boyer and all those guys, and he was pitching great when all of a sudden he just threw one up on the screen; and the next pitch he threw up on the screen, and he walked off the mound holding his elbow.”

 Dalkowski’s arm was never the same.
 According to Haney, he was “down to 94 [mph].
 There’s no telling how many pitches he threw back then.
 He would have to go to the bullpen and warm up for half an hour just to try to wear his arm down a little bit to where they thought he could come in and throw strikes.”